Harish-2502/CCC-Team-72/fn/README.md

 ```

 A new directory name `wcmp` should have been added; a few editings has to be done to its contents:
+Suppose we aant to fine-tune the Docker image that Fn builds by default, we then have to add a Dockerfile and change the function runtime.

 Create a `Dockerfile` file with the contents:
 ```dockerfile